treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: -o digdag.status

-:command:`-a, --all`
+:command:`-a, --rerun`
-  Run all tasks even if the tasks successfully finished before.
+  Rerun all tasks even if the tasks successfully finished before.
 In other words, ignore files at ``-o, --save`` directory.

-  Example: --all
+  Example: --rerun

 :command:`-s, --start +NAME`
   If this option is set, Digdag runs this task and following tasks even if the tasks successfully finished before.
 The other tasks will be skipped if their state files are stored at ``-o, --save`` directory.